lanl/MF-LBM/README.md

       # If OpenMP is enabled (recommended for CPU, MIC, and ARM platform), then run the following command:
       # export OMP_NUM_THREADS=n
-      # , where n is recommended to be the core count of the UMA domain of the CPU.
+      # , where n is recommended to be the core or thread count of the UMA domain of the CPU.

       # At least one MPI rank per UMA domain is recommended.

-      # For GPU platform, MPI process number should be the total number of GPUs: one MPI rank per GPU.
+      # For GPU platform, number of MPI processes should equal to the total number of GPUs: one MPI rank per GPU.
       ```
 5. Run the program
    ```sh